boooooommmmmm/COMP90050-Advanced-Database-System/week4.md

 **Isolation**: every transactions have to wait until last transaction finish modifying. ->locking protocol -> sequential

-**Durability**: either entire block is written correctly on disk or the contexts of the block is unchanged. -> use version number and write sequentially.
+**Durability**: the system should tolerate system failures and any committed updates should not be lost. either entire block is written correctly on disk or the contexts of the block is unchanged. -> use version number and write sequentially.
+(Atomic disk write)

 The durability property ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.

 <br />